 Website: Dame Carcas statue

 Labyrinth (2005) is an archaeological mystery novel written by Kate Mosse set both in the Middle Ages and present-day France.
 It is divided into two main storylines that follow two protagonists, Alaïs (from the year 1209) and Alice (in the year 2005).
 The novel refers to many historical events such as the massacre at Béziers and the Crusade against the Cathars in Occitania (South of France).
-One of the main settings of the story is Carcassonne so if you’d like to know more about the history of the city, this is the book you should read before you visit it!
+One of the main settings of the story is the city, so if you’d like to know more about the rich Carcassonne history, this is the book you should read before you visit it!

 Open on three days of the week, the market at Carcassonne, an open-air food market in Place Carnot, is one of the best places to find locally and organically grown fruits and vegetables.
 These are certified and labeled.
 You can also indulge in buying some cheeses and sausages at this market.
 However, if you want to enhance the experience, or simply want to be indoors, check out Les Halles, only a three-minute walk away from this open-air market.
 Les Halles is a covered market area that remains open 6 days of the week from Tuesday to Sunday, between 7:30am and 1:30pm.